alejolagosm/nflpicks_11ty/src/picks/week8.md

 ---
 title: 'Week 8 Picks'
-summary: 'Overall a good week, could have been amazing if I had not selected the Broncos and Jaguars, two teams that have burned me all season long.
-They face off this week so I am definitely getting the wrong side of that bet'
+summary: 'Overall a good past week, except for Broncos and Jaguars, two teams that have burned me all season long, and they face off this week, so they will only burn me once.
+This week is probably the toughest I have seen all season, lets ride and see'
 image: ../images/giants.png
 imageAlt: 'Giants Logo'
 tech: